 You aren’t done when your feet touch the back of the head

 Of course, people with hyper-mobile lower backs would equally benefit from increasing mobility in their hips, but their hyper-mobile lower back makes it hard to bother.
 After all, if your feet are touching the back of your head, you are done, right?
 Wrong, of course.
 It’s not about being done, it’s about being balanced.
-Look at the photos of the people with their feet touching their heads, and see how many of them haven’t opened their hips.
+Look at the photos of the people with their feet touching their heads, and see how many of them haven’t actually extended their hips.
 (Look at the angle between their pelvis and their thighs.
 If the thighs aren’t pointing backwards relative to the pelvis, the person isn’t using their hip joints.
 BKS Iyengar is one of the exceptions in the collage).
 Do the poses of the people whose feet are touching their heads actually look better?
 Are they more balanced, more spacious, more free?
 Are they enjoying themselves more?

 Being “good” at backbends makes it harder to effectively align your hips